I have Nikola Roza today to enlighten us with his wisdom in SEO, blogging, and affiliate marketing.

 - doing basic on-page SEO

-I say basic because you will see terms like TF-IDF, NLP, BERT… being thrown around.
+I say essential because you will see terms like TF-IDF, NLP, BERT… being thrown around.

 It’s nice to know about those things but if you’re a blogger who wants to get visibility on Google- focus on the essentials first.

 - Producing valuable content,

 - Offering great UX (hint: tables of content and reading progress indicators are easy UX boosters)